herb-mc/extra_enchants/info/index.md

 - Max level: 2
 - Rarity: Rare
 ### Technical description:
-- The resultant explosion has a power of lvl / 2 + 0.5, if the arrow hits the ground.
+- Changes arrow particle effect to SMOKE.
+The resultant explosion has a power of lvl / 2 + 0.5, if the arrow hits the ground.
 The explosion power will match the level on direct hits.
 Arrows deal damage normally during dragon perching.
 None of the explosions deal block damage.
 (This will eventually be configurable)
 ---
 [Back to top](#enchantment-list)

 ## *Exposing*
-- Arrows inflict a glowing status effect. (there will eventually be enchantments designed to take advantage of this)
+- Arrows inflict glowing and exposed.
 - Compatible equipment: Crossbows
+- Incompatible enchantments: Thunderbolt
 - Max level: 3
 - Rarity: Common
 ### Technical description:
-- Inflicts 40 extra ticks, or 2 seconds, of Glowing 20 (no particle) per tick.
+- Inflicts (30 * level) ticks of glowing and exposed on hit.
+Exposed entities take 10% more damage, and incoming damage ignores 10% of armor.
+Lightning damage is boosted by 50%.
 ---
 [Back to top](#enchantment-list)